EV Charging Stations

-Public charging stations cost you about 8-25 cents per kilowatt-hour.
-The price to install an electric car charger point at home is going to prove advantageous no matter what, since this one-time investment will mean that you don’t have to spend some amount each time you want to refill your car’s battery.
+Public charging stations cost you about 25-55 cents per kilowatt-hour.
+The price to install an electric car charger at home is going to prove advantageous no matter what, since this one-time investment will mean that you don’t have to spend a lot each time you want to refill your car’s battery.

-If you reside in the PG&E territory you can request a clean fuel rebate from PG&E for up to $500 towards the cost of your EV charging Station.
-Here is the page that explains the rebate and application process.
+If you reside in the PG&E territory the clean fuel rebate from PG&E has increased to $800 towards the cost of your EV charging Station and installation.
+This can offset a large amount of the cost.
+Here is the page on the PG&E website that explains the rebate and application process.

 An at-home charging station would mean that you can fuel your car any time you want without the need to look for a public port.
-There is always a high risk running out of power before you end up at the next port.
+There is always a risk running out of power before you end up at the next charging station.
 Having one at home can ensure that you maintain steady power levels and can refill the battery overnight.

 HIRE AN ELECTRICIAN FOR YOUR EV STATION

 There are several things to consider before installing one of these devices, including the cost of hardware.
 Shoppers can find the hardware and components needed for installation at most home improvement stores, but they'll need a professional to install those components.
 Another factor that electric vehicle owners should consider is the portability of the equipment.
 Some of the more expensive systems contain a small battery that can be used, but drivers usually need to plug in this device every night to keep it charged.